Sumidouro State Park: Trails

 The trails can only be visited on weekends.

 During the rainy season in November and December the trails may be closed depending on weather conditions.

 The Lapinha circuit is a 40–60 minute interpretive trail that begins at the entrance of the Gruta da Lapinha and leads along the side of the limestone massif.

 The trail lets visitors see features of the karst relief and typical cerrado flora.

 It passes through the Macumba cave, which shows aspects of geological and climatic changes in the region.

 The trail is easy to medium difficulty, with some stairs and slight inclines.

 It must be scheduled in advance.

 The 90-minute Sumidouro trail starts at the Casa Fernão Dias and passes through the historical landmark "Cruz do Pai Mané".

-It leads to the Sumidouro lagoon gazebo, which gives a view of the surrounding region, and then to the Gruta do Sumidouro (Sumidouro Ccave), which has cave paintings thousands of years old.
+It leads to the Sumidouro lagoon gazebo, which gives a view of the surrounding region, and then to the Gruta do Sumidouro (Sumidouro Cave), which has cave paintings thousands of years old.

 The Gruta do Sumidouro is where Peter Lund found human bones mingled with bones of extinct megafauna, and removed about 30 skulls of "Lagoa Santa Man".

 The trail returns to the Casa Fernão Dias along the edge of the Sumidouro lake.

 The trail is medium difficult and must be scheduled in advance.

 The 3 hours and 30 minutes Travessia trail starts from the Gruta da Lapinha and crosses the park to the Sumidouro lake.

 Some stretches are through forest and others across open meadows, and some climbing is involved.

 Along the trail there are panoramic views of the region and points of interest such as the Cruzeiro Histórico, the Vinhático, the Sumidouro lookout point and the Sumidouro cave with its rock paintings.

 The trail is medium difficult and must be scheduled in advance.